 Raise the Early and Full Retirement Ages.
 Since 1950, life expectancy at birth in the United States has increased by more than 10 years, while life expectancy at age 65 has increased by more than five years.
 At the same time, work in the United States has become less physically demanding and individuals have become healthier.
 Yet Social Security’s full retirement age will gradually increase by only two years—to 67—by 2027, and the early retirement age has not increased at all.
 Social Security’s retirement age serves as an implicit guideline for actual retirement, as nearly two-thirds of eligible workers choose to receive Social Security benefits between the early and full retirement age.
 For Social Security, this means greater financial strain, and for the economy, it means a smaller workforce, lower economic growth, less retirement security, and lower revenue.
 Lawmakers should gradually and predictably increase the early and full retirement ages to 65 and 70, and then index both to increases in life expectancy.

-Restore Social Security to Its Original Purpose of Poverty Protection Through an Anti-Poverty Benefit.
+Pursue an Anti-Poverty Benefit.
 Congress should put Social Security benefits on a schedule to gradually arrive at a flat payment structure for eligible beneficiaries.
-This flat benefit payment should be sufficient to keep eligible seniors out of poverty throughout their retirement, and the benefit should be limited to those who need it.
+This flat benefit payment should be sufficient to keep eligible seniors out of poverty throughout their retirement, and Congress should consider limiting the benefit to those who need it.

 Eliminate Non-Medical Factors in the Determination Process.
-The Social Security Administration’s current medical vocational, or GRID, rules allow individuals to receive SSDI awards based on factors other than mental or physical disabilities, such as age, education, skill, and ability to speak English.
-These GRID rules play a large role in disability determinations as they come into play in 40 percent of all awards.
+The Social Security Administration’s current medical-vocational grid rules allow individuals to receive SSDI awards based on factors other than mental or physical disabilities, such as age, education, skill, and ability to speak English.
+These grid rules play a large role in disability determinations as they come into play in 40 percent of all awards.
 These non-medical factors alone cannot cause disability.
-Congress should eliminate the GRID rules and rely exclusively on physical and mental factors when making disability determinations.
+The Social Security Administration should eliminate the grid rules and rely exclusively on physical and mental factors when making disability determinations.

 Facts and Figures

-- Social Security began running deficits in 2010, and its trust funds will be exhausted in the near future.
+- Social Security began running deficits in 2010, and its combined trust funds will be exhausted by 2034.

-- After Congress authorized a $150 billion transfer from Social Security’s retirement program to the DI program in the 2015 Obama–Boehner budget deal, the DI trust fund is projected to be exhausted in 2021 (instead of 2016).
-If policymakers fail to enact significant reforms before then, benefits would be cut by about 11 percent at the end of 2021.
+- The DI trust fund is projected to be exhausted again in 2028 (instead of 2016).
+If policymakers fail to enact significant reforms before then, benefits would be cut by about 7 percent in 2028.